 For a normal massed-start event, yes.
 It doesn't matter when you enter your start code and auto-check in to the first control.
 So long as you enter the start code within an hour, before or after, the official time, your event clock will start at the official start time like everyone else.
 So there's no need to wait till the official time to enter your start code.
 Doing it early, say a half-hour before you start, this is OK.

 Yes. eBrevet understands pre-rides.
-Within two weeks prior to the official event date, a 'PreRide' button will appear next to the event.
+Within two weeks prior to the official event date (but not in the last 24 hours), a 'PreRide' button will appear next to the event.
 Press the Pre-Ride button if you want to do a preride.
 You then need to check into the first control.
 Do this when you are about to start riding.
 Checking into the first control on a pre-ride starts your clock for the ride.
 Don't forget to check in to the first control!
 If you forget, you're pretty much screwed as your clock never started and none of the other controls will be available.

 eBrevet WILL allow someone to ride if the version on their phone is NEWER than the paperwork.
 If your brevet card has a start codes for, say, version 6 of the route, but for some reason your phone has a newer version, say version 7, that's fine.
 You can use the older brevet start code with the newer route.